MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-an-lsp-extension.md

 ### Content Type Definition

-Currently the only way to load your LSP based language server extension is by file content type.
+Currently the only way to load your LSP-based language server extension is by file content type.
 That is, when defining your language client class (which implements [ILanguageClient](https://docs.microsoft.com/dotnet/api/microsoft.visualstudio.languageserver.client.ilanguageclient?view=visualstudiosdk-2017)), you will need to define the types of files, when opened, that will load your extension.
-If no files that match your defined content type is opened, then your extension will not be loaded.
+If no files that match your defined content type are opened, then your extension will not be loaded.

 This is done through defining one or more ContentTypeDefinition classes: